NMBouwman/NMBouwman.github.io/_posts/2024-05-27-braillenary-operations.markdown

 However, aside from their simple binary nature, the signs in Braille are far from trivial.
 Rather than making use of binary counting, the letters A through J have their own little configurations in the top four dots.
 The rest of the letters in the alphabet are constructed by repeating the ten signs with successively one and two dots filled in on the bottom row.
 These repetitions are called decades.
 An interesting exception is the letter W (&#10298;), which has a sign from the fourth decade assigned to it.

+It struck me that, since each dot in a Braille sign is essentially just a $$0$$ or a $$1$$, we can compare letters elementwise.
+That is, we look at two Braille signs, but only compare them one dot at a time.
+If we perform binary operations between two letters, can we get another letter out of it?
+There are a couple of operations to consider:
+<p style="text-align: center;"><ul>
+<li>AND (&#8743;): The output is a $$1$$ if and only if both input dots are a $$1$$;</li>
+<li>OR (&#8744;): The output is a $$1$$ if at least one of the input dots is a $$1$$;</li>
+<li>XOR (&#8891;): The output is a $$1$$ if and only if exactly one of the input dots is a $$1$$.</li>
+</ul></p>
+Each of these binary operations has its associated opposite (NAND, NOR, XNOR) by negating the output.

+[add binary tables]

-Since each dot in a Braille sign is essentially just a $$0$$ or a $$1$$, we can compare letters elementwise.
-Now, if we perform binary operations between two letters, can we get another letter out of it?
-An OR comparison is maybe not that interesting, since this will result in a sign with at least as many dots as the input letters.
-Most of the signs contain two or three dots, so we want to avoid an abundance of dots in our results.
+For our purposes, an OR comparison is maybe not that interesting, since it will result in a sign with at least as many dots as the input letters.
+Most of the signs in Braille contain three or four dots, so we want to avoid an abundance of dots in our results.
 Similarly, applying an AND operation to a pair of letters will always result in a sign with an equal or lower amount of dots.
 A more interesting candidate is the XOR operation: we might end up with completely different signs depending on the exact arrangements of dots within the input letters!

-[add binary tables]

 Let's play around with this idea.
 Take for example the letter P (&#10255;).
 We can make another letter by XORing this with the letter E (&#10257;).
-This essentially cancels the top-left dot and adds the middle-right one, forming the letter T (&#10270;)!
+This essentially cancels the top-left dot and adds the middle-right one, forming the letter T (&#10270;).
+The letters E, P and T therefore form what I call a <em>triplet</em>.
 In fact, the order of these three letters doesn't matter: applying the XOR operation between T and E returns P again.
 <p style="text-align: center;"><i>Check for yourself that this is true!
-Does this property hold for every triplet?</i></p>
+Does this property hold for every triplet?
+And does it hold for each binary operation?</i></p>

-The existence of these seemingly arbitrary triplets didn't feel obvious at all when I was playing around with these operations, but it did raise some questions:
+The existence of these seemingly arbitrary triplets did not feel obvious at all when I was playing around with these operations, but it did raise some questions:
 <p style="text-align: center;"><ul>
 <li>Can we XOR two words in Braille to make a third word?</li>
 <li>If so, what is the longest word length we can find a triplet for?</li>
 </ul></p>

 <h3>The hunt for XOR triplets</h3>

+Admittedly, there are multiple versions of Braille we could use to answer these questions.
+In English, the most widely used type of Braille is Unified English Braille (UEB) Grade 2, which contains many signs for abbreviations and groups of letters.
+For example, the ST is written as &#10252; and AND as &#10287;.
+With WITH written like &#10302;, the word WITHSTAND is neatly reduced to &#10302;&#10252;&#10287;.
+You can imagine that this makes the goal of comparing words elementwise very tricky, since it first requires us to exactly figure out how a word is spelled using the contractions.
+Instead, I decided to stick with Grade 1 UEB, which simply substitutes each letter of a word with its corresponding single-letter sign.
+Although it reduces the amount of potential triplets, this version was more likely to withstand (&#10298;&#10250;&#10270;&#10258;&#10253;&#10270;&#10241;&#10269;&#10265;) my search.

+The table below shows all XOR combinations of two letters in Grade 1 UEB.
+As expected, it is perfectly symmetric, because the order of the inputs does not matter.
+In fact, there is a certain sixfold symmetry due to the triplet property shown earlier.
+It is interesting that the I, J, S and T form a triplet with every letter in the first and second decade.

 <p style="text-align:center;">
 $$